w4mxl/V2LF/README.md

 ### The stack & building from source

-The project is currently built using the latest Flutter Channel dev, with Dart 2 enabled.
+The project is currently built using the latest Flutter Channel `beta`.

 To build the project, ensure that you have a recent version of the Flutter SDK installed.
 Then either run `flutter run` in the project root or use your IDE of choice.

 ## To-Do

-Please pay attention to the project progress in [trello](https://trello.com/b/YPOJsfQx/v2lf)
+If you are interested in this project, please pay attention to the project progress in this [notion page](https://www.notion.so/f6328282617a4b76b56ceeef83883a3e?v=739b62f32b7e4f58a81b8ace87105b3a).
+You can also leave a comment on that page.

 ## Related Links